AmandeepTomar/Kotlin30Days/README.md

 - Material Design Library
 - FireBase Auth for login and registration

-Thanks #30DaysKotlin for provding such a learning  platform.
+Thanks @Google developers India #30DaysKotlin for provding such a great platform for learning.